atreyasha/dotfiles/docs/develop.md

             usage

         2.  provide CLI options to overwrite options

+        3.  use `stow` by default and just manage argument inputs

     4.  consider adding more dotfiles to forced stow category, especially those where files get actively overwritten -\> for